jmil/Bioe421_521-MicrocontrollerApplications/Lab_08--DangerShieldPart3/Lab08_A--UseTheMouse.md

 	`Tools` -> `Serial Port` -> probably the `ACM0` setting we used in last couple classes

+1. Identify the `Verify` and `Upload` buttons. `Verify` will try to compile the current sketch for the Board you have selected in the menus.

-	Find the Verify and Upload buttons.
-First try uploading the `Blink` tutorial available via `File` -> `Examples` -> `01.Basics` -> `Blink`.
+1. Try to verify and upload the `Blink` tutorial which is available via `File` -> `Examples` -> `01.Basics` -> `Blink`.
 That should upload fine.

-	Next, try one of your Danger Shield programs.
+1. Next, try one of your Danger Shield programs.
 You will probably have problems uploading your Danger Shield sketch.
 Can you figure out how to install the proper libraries in your Arduino program? **HINT:** Remember when you ran `git clone ...` to grab the CapacitiveSensor library in each `lib` directory created with `ino`?
 You might try to do this inside the `/usr/share/arduino/libraries/` folder.
 Do you remember how to address permissions problems to allow you to run this command?

 	Show your successful Danger Shield upload to your Instructor.